clokep/relapse/docs/sso_mapping_providers.md

        * `emails` - A list of emails for the new user.
 If not provided, will default to an empty list.

-       Alternatively it can raise a `synapse.api.errors.RedirectException` to redirect the user to another page.
+       Alternatively it can raise a `relapse.api.errors.RedirectException` to redirect the user to another page.
 This is useful to prompt the user for additional information, e.g. if you want them to provide their own username.
        It is the responsibility of the mapping provider to either redirect back